 Here’s a question: Why do we feel an overwhelming emotion that makes us act like a complete fool?

-Some might say they fell in love because they felt a connection or some sort of similarity; while some might also say they felt somewhat comfortable being with a specific person.
+People fall in love because they felt a connection or some sort of similarity; while some might say they felt somewhat comfortable being with a specific person.

 While falling and being in love with someone makes us feel warm and fuzzy, it also has its downsides.
 If so, why do people still fall in love?